syncfusion-content/xamarin.android-docs/xamarin-android/SfSchedule/Data-Bindings.md

 {% endtabs %}

 #### Disabling dragging when the appointment is AllDay appointment
 Using `Cancel` property in the `AppointmentDragStartingEventArgs` argument of Schedule `AppointmentDragStarting` event, you can enable/disable the appointment dragging based on the requirement.
-In the below, we have disabled the appointment dragging when the appointment is AllDay appointment.
+In the below, appointment dragging is disabled when the appointment is AllDay appointment.

 {% tabs %}
 {% highlight c# %}